Supernats/bills-bills-bills/README.md

 + [ ] - This will make more sense after that spinal surgery you need

 You're awesome!
 Start using other people's work for validation, even if you're pretty sure you don't need it.
 + [ ] - Stateside only?
 LAME!
-Get some Open Exchange Rates in your life (https://openexchangerates.org/)
+Get some [Open Exchange Rates](https://openexchangerates.org/) in your life.
 + [ ] - People don't want emails telling them to go do something, they want a button so they can click it and have it done for them.
-Learn you some PayPal and get yo invoice on (https://developer.paypal.com/)
+Learn you some [PayPal](https://developer.paypal.com/) and get yo invoice on.
 + [ ] - Who remembers emails?
 Hook up with Google and automate that jazz (https://developers.google.com/)
 + [ ] - What if your contacts don't have photos?
 Get some Gravatar in your life and spice up those bland circles (https://en.gravatar.com/site/implement/)